busraoguzoglu/Image-Classification-Using-AWS-Sagemaker/README.md

 **Debugging:** The model's gradients and loss values are tracked to detect problems like vanishing gradients, overfitting, and poor weight initialization.
 SageMaker Debugger's built-in rules are applied to automatically detect and flag such issues.

 **Profiling:** Profiling is used to monitor system resource utilization, such as CPU and memory usage, throughout the training process.
 This helps identify bottlenecks and optimize resource allocation to improve training efficiency.

+## Deployment and Inference

+Due to the nature of PyTorch models, a custom inference script (inference.py) was required to handle the model loading and prediction logic.
+This script manages how input data (images in this case) is processed and passed through the model for predictions.

+The model is deployed on an instance on AWS that serves the endpoint, allowing us to send images of dogs and receive predictions about their breed.
+A custom predictor class is used to handle image data and ensure it is properly serialized and deserialized for the prediction requests.
+This setup ensures efficient deployment and accurate predictions for the dog breed classification task.